-Without data, it is impossible to show what affect your SEO strategies are having.
+Without data, it is impossible to show what effect your SEO strategies are having.

 Tracking performance and progress makes analytics invaluable to marketers.

-According to HubSpot, 61 percent of respondents say generating traffic and leads is their most significant marketing challenge.
+According to HubSpot, 61% of respondents say generating traffic and leads is their most significant marketing challenge.